oba11/glacier_exporter/README.md

-# Glacier exporter
+# S3 exporter

-Prometheus exporter for glacier metrics.
+Prometheus exporter for s3 metrics.
 This exporter is useful to retrieve the number of archives in the vault and the size of the vault.

 ## Building and running

 ### Docker

 ```
-docker run -d -p 9109:9109 -v config.yml:/src/config.yml oba11/glacier-exporter
+docker run -d -p 9109:9109 -v config.yml:/src/config.yml oba11/s3-exporter

 OR

-docker run -d -p 9109:9109 -v config.yml:/config/config.yml -e CONFIG_PATH=/config/config.yml oba11/glacier-exporter
+docker run -d -p 9109:9109 -v config.yml:/config/config.yml -e CONFIG_PATH=/config/config.yml oba11/s3-exporter
 ```

 ## Configuration